Robin960/wms/ReadMe.txt

 4. Just execute the 'run.py' on your command line console.

 #DB Information
-1. For ALL Tables there are two records: ID = 1 and 2.
+1. For ALL Tables there are two records based on ID = 1 and 2.
 2. So, please use these ID values for the below endpoints.

 #Endpoints